 We needed to know all the details straight from the horse’s mouth!
-We called Tony and asked him to come to the office in Chicago.
+We called our truck driver Tony and asked him to come to the office in Chicago.
 We wanted to thank him for his courage and quick thinking.
 This case was definitely noteworthy.

 Nelson Bonilla was really lucky to have Tony passing by this day.
 Tony was not supposed to be there.